 There are some things that product managers simply do better than technical hackathon participants, many of which come from their ability to think broadly about a market need, define products that address that need, and then ensure product-market fit throughout its lifecycle.
 Some may argue that product managers are good at stifling true innovation and are too interested in creating knock-offs of other successful products and services.
-Marissa’s Army would beg to differ.
+This is a far too limited outlook.

 As Victor Lombardi writes in Why We Fail, “If we only test bottle openers, we may never realize customers prefer screw-top bottles.”
 Great product managers know how to assess a market, understand trends, and build products focused on where the market is going, not where it has been.

 But there’s a lot more to it than that, there’s a handful of other skills that product managers possess which can be used to separate the products they work on from those that spring forth from hackathons.
 Many of these skills share a common trait: thinking about the future.
 Product managers want to ensure their products have a long and prosperous life, far from the one-and-done of a hackathon.

 - 11 Things PMs Do to Launch Successful Products

 - Proper Validation: You Call That an MVP?!

 - Iterative Development: Version 2 (and 3 and 4 and…)

 - Designing for Scale

 - Finding Product / Market Fit

 - Actually Getting a Product to Market